-Vitamin D3 is indicated for those with cancer, dementia, multiple sclerosis, osteomalacia, osteoporosis, psoriasis, diabetes, and rickets.
+Vitamin D3 is indicated for those with vitamin D deficiency, osteomalacia, osteoporosis, diabetes, and rickets.

 When taken in appropriate doses, vitamin D is generally considered safe with no side effects.
 However, it can be harmful when taken in excess amounts.
 Some of the side effects experienced when taking too much include: